fables-tales/proton/readme.md

     match_number: integer
     teams: dictionary with 2-4 key value pairs:
         TLA: dictionary with key value pairs:
-            corner: an integer between 0 and 3 inclusive
+            zone: an integer between 0 and 3 inclusive
             disqualified: an optional boolean, defaulting to false
             present: an optional boolean, defaulting to true